Create a vertical or horizontal bar chart

 In some cases, a stacked bar chart (article here) may be more useful.

-If you need to compare 3 or more categorizations/dimensions, maybe a radar chart (article here) or a pivot table would be a better idea (article here).
+If you need to compare 3 or more categorizations/dimensions, a radar chart (article here) or a pivot table might be better options (article here).

 Create a bar chart